Did you know?

 Threats

-Metriorhynchus had strong hunting abilities, yet it was comparatively helpless in opposing additional, bigger predatory reptiles.
+They had a strong hunting ability, yet it was comparatively helpless in opposing additional, bigger predatory reptiles.
 More powerful predators like the fine-necked species like Pliosaurus and Liopleurodon that were swimming through the oceans at the exact same period might have devoured them.
 Geosaurus, Torvoneustes, Plesiosuchus, and Dakosaurus are a few additional recognized Mesozoic aquatic crocodiles that would hunt them.

-1. Metriorhynchus was initially discovered in 19th-century Europe.
+1. They were initially discovered in 19th-century Europe.

-2. Metriorhynchus would reach a length of 10 ft, and weigh 500 lbs.
+2. They reached a length of 10 ft and weighed 500 lbs.

 3. Metriorhynchus was given its correct name in 1832 by German paleontologist Christian von Meyer.